 To some Kolkata is the city of joy and others name it as the city of dreams.
 Whatever it may be, it is rest assured that this marvelous city would mesmerize you with its narrow galleys, tram journeys and the old world charm.
 This vibrant city with lots of temples, zoo, museums and science centers still keeps the melancholy charisma of the innate environs and by lanes.
 So tie your tour bags chart your tour and explore the city that holds effervescent amusements.

-To visit and experience West Bengal hassle-free, view West Bengal Tourism.
+To visit and experience West Bengal hassle-free, view West Bengal Tour Packages.

 Destinations in this region: Howrah